COVID-19 Vaccine Prioritization

 The Global Down Syndrome Foundation has provided some information about COVID-19 and the risk for people with Down syndrome.
 We encourage you to share the information in this document with your family, friends, educational and medical providers, and others within the Down syndrome community.

-According to DSi, not enough is known about COVID-19 to make informed and accurate comment about any specific link or effects it may have on people with Down syndrome.
-DSi is keeping up to date with information from relevant health and scientific organisations.
+According to DSI, not enough is known about COVID-19 to make informed and accurate comment about any specific link or effects it may have on people with Down syndrome.
+DSI is keeping up to date with information from relevant health and scientific organizations.

 Health Care Access Research and Developmental Disabilities (HCARDD)